vindarel/cl-readline/README.md

 ## Documentation

-See contents of directory `doc`.
+See contents of the directory `doc`.
 Documentation is also available online:

 https://mrkkrp.github.io/cl-readline/